rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ### Part 3.
 Create and populate the mobile app tables in Cloudant
 1. Create and launch the cloudant database service
 2. Create and populate the mobile app tables in Cloudant
-2. Configure, Connect the Virtual Shopping List Cloudant Database
+3. Configure, Connect the Virtual Shopping List Cloudant Database
-3. Create the VSL app shared secret user defined environmental variable
+4. Create the VSL app shared secret user defined environmental variable

 ### Part 4.
 Test the Virtual Shopping List mobile app end-to-end
+1. Get the sample code from github
-1. Switch to the actual working code
+2. Switch to the actual working code
-2. Login to the mobile app and explore the Virtual Shopping List
+3. Log in to the mobile Virtual Shopping List app
-3. Follow the flow
-4. Check the database updates
+4. Explore the the mobile Virtual Shopping List app

 ### Part 5.
 Explore customer purchase history data in IBM Watson Analytics
 1. Gather and format Breadbox customer purchase history
 2. Access IBM Watson Analytics
 3. Upload data
 4. Generate insights

+### Part 6.
+Suggestions for extending this application

 # Part 1.
 Test the Retail REST API on the Developer Portal